Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Problem Statement

 \subsection{Design Goals}

-This objective of this paper is to ensure either long-term safety/avoidance or finite-time eventuality/reachability.
+The objective of this paper is to ensure either long-term safety/avoidance or finite-time eventuality/reachability.
 The objective is mathematically defined as follows.
 For simplicity of notations, we define the following probability

 The long term safety condition we aim to ensure is defined as